dmyTRUEk/.dotfiles/README.md

 - `mlt_repository_init: failed to dlopen`: install `libsdl` (on arch: `sdl_image`).

 ## Ranger crashes whole Sway session:
+Steps to reproduce:
+scroll in folder with many files with preview.

 Explanation:
-Some process takes up all memory, in my case `identify` process had memory leak when trying to identify `.djvu` file, and `identify` binary belongs to `imagemagick`
+some process takes up all memory, in my case `identify` process (looks like) had memory leak when trying to identify `.djvu` file, and `identify` binary belongs to `imagemagick`
 (which can be verified by `man identify`).